Frequently Asked Questions

 - Do you use a shotlist that we provide or do you sort of wing it?

-The only shotlist I need is for the posed pictures, the ones of you with parents, wedding party, grandparents, siblings, friends, etc. Also, any got-to-have shots you want to make sure I get.
-But, other than that, I will generally get the shots you want through the normal course of how I shoot.
+The only shotlist I need is for the posed pictures, the ones of you with parents, wedding party, grandparents, siblings, friends, etc. But, other than that, I will generally get the shots you want through the normal course of how I shoot.
 Also, I usually ask for someone to honcho the posed shots, someone who knows everyone and has the horsepower to get them where they need to be quickly and efficiently.
 It makes a huge difference in time and aggravation, and since the posed session usually occurs between the ceremony and the reception, having it organized means that everyone can get to the really fun stuff as soon as possible.

 - Who owns the rights to your photos?
 Are there any limitations on how we can use them?